Landaman/softeng-framework-mqp/readme.md

 you know what you are doing.

 See https://docs.docker.com for Docker documentation

+### PostgreSQL
+PostgreSQL is a modern, highly performant SQL database.
+It is completely open-source, and the most widely used SQL database.

+In the development environment, the database is accessible via any standard query console, using the credentials username: "dev", password: "dev", and database: dev on localhost:5432.

+In the production environment, the database is **not accessible** outside the Docker container network.
+This means that nothing except for your backend code can access the database.
+This is how most production databases are configured.

+PostgreSQL is configured through `docker-compose....yaml` for both production and development.

+See https://www.postgresql.org/docs/ for details on PostgreSQL specific commands

+### Traefik
+Traefik is a "reverse-proxy"—that means it receives traffic and routes it to the appropriate place.
+This is used in production to appropriately route requests to the frontend or the backend.
+It also provides automatic TSL (https) configuration in production, greatly enhancing security.

+Traefik can be configured in `docker-compose.prod.yaml`.
+You probably shouldn't need to change its configuration.

+Details on Traefik can be found here: https://doc.traefik.io/traefik/

 ## Miscellaneous
 The following details the remaining files that can be found in the top-level of the repo